cbcrg/nf-phdcourse21/README.md

 #### Exercise 10.2

-Think how `script8.nf` could be modified to both be included as a sub-workflow in another script and be run as a stand alone script.
+Think how `script8.nf` could be modified to be either included as a sub-workflow in another script or be run as a stand alone script.

 Tip: only implicit defined workflows can be both included as a sub-workflow or run as an application script, see [here](https://www.nextflow.io/docs/latest/dsl2.html#implicit-workflow).

+#### Recap

+In this step you have learned:

+1. How to import modules and sub-workflows in a script.
+2. How to declare named process outputs.
+3. How to write a workflow script that can be used either as library module or as an application script.

 ### Step 11 - Use configuration profiles